Northern Student Teacher Bursary

 The St. Paul Education Regional Division

-If you secure employment with a First Nations’ Education Authority located within the boundaries of the Northern Alberta Development Council (NADC) or within the school authorities listed above, please contact us at email@example.com to ensure appropriate recognition of return of service.
+If you secure employment with a First Nations’ Education Authority or accredited independent school located within the boundaries of the Northern Alberta Development Council (NADC) or within the school authorities listed above, please contact us at email@example.com to ensure appropriate recognition of return of service.